Do you want to embed Medium article posts on WordPress?

 Upon activation, you need to update the posts containing the external images.
 This update will trigger the plugin to fetch and store the external images in the article.

-Step 4.
-Setting up Redirects for Medium Articles
+Step 4: Set Up Redirects for Medium Articles

 However, if you were using a custom domain for your Medium publication, then you can set up custom redirects in WordPress.